Step 1: Register via Better Auth

 const agent = await client.registerAgent({

-label: 'Loan Underwriter v2',
+display_name: 'Loan Underwriter v2',

-});5.
+console.log(agent.agent.status); // 'active'5.
 Submit an Operation

 Create and submit a signed operation record.
 The SDK handles signing, chain-hashing, and nonce generation automatically.